omi10859/iucee.github.io/README.md

 # IUCEE: Indo-US Collaboration for Engineering Education
-- The following repo contains the source code for the official website of Amity Linux Assistance Sapience.
+- The following repo contains the source code for the official website of IUCEE: Indo-US Collaboration for Engineering Education Club.
 - The website is hosted on gh-pages itself.

 ## Contribute